Attracting the right Channel Partners to your Business Comes Down to How Well you Executed your Recruitment Strategy.

 Furthermore, case studies that describe what a manufacturer’s product did versus what it can do, are essential resources that partners will frequently rely on their decision-making.

-It’s also unlikely your (potential) partners are new to the game of working with manufacturers, which means they will be cognizant of your dependence on the channel.
-Articulating that channel revenue is essential to your net profit—and direct sales represents only a fraction of gross sales—is also an attractive recruitment tactic (see figure 2).
+It’s also unlikely your (potential) partners are new to the game of working with manufacturers.
+Therefore, they will be cognizant of your dependence on the channel.
+Articulating that channel revenue is essential to your net profit—and direct sales represent only a fraction of gross sales—is also an attractive recruitment tactic (see figure 2).